melezhik/outthentic/README.md

     # inside upstream story hook

     # with a single parameter - story path,
-    # note that you don't have to
+    # notice that you have to remove
-    # leave modules/ directory in the path
+    # `modules/' chunk from story path parameter

     run_story( 'knock-the-door' );